oisdk/site/posts/2019-10-02-what-is-good-about-haskell.markdown

 tags: Haskell
 ---

+Update 5/10/2019: check the bottom of this post for some links to comments and discussion.

 Beginners to Haskell are often confused as to what's so great about the language.
 Much of the proselytizing online focuses on pretty abstract (and often poorly defined) concepts like "purity", "strong types", and (god forbid)